 What is there to do around Marine Corps Base Kaneohe Bay?

-Ho’Omaluhia Botanial Gardens: Designed and built by the US Army Corp of Engineers to provide flood protection for Kanoehe.
+Ho’Omaluhia Botanical Gardens: Designed and built by the US Army Corp of Engineers to provide flood protection for Kaneohe.
 Includes nature walks, camping opportunities and more.

 Aloha Stadium Swap Meet: Over 700 vendors, crafters and artists, opened only on Wednesday and Saturday.